yetson0/digital-cv/index.md

 ## Experience
 `2022-2023`
-**Vile Monarch** *Game Dev Producer.* 2 years in Game Production and Dev Team management, Scrum admin and global company standards setup.
-Produced and delivered *Floodland* game, managed localization content with Python frameworks, Youtrack proficient.
+**Vile Monarch** *GameDev Producer.* Two years in game production and team management.
+Produced and delivered Floodland game, two prototypes, and few game pitches.
+Self managed game localization using Python and frameworks; Scrum/Agile administration and new setup for company standards.
+Youtrack proficient.

 `2022-cur`
-**National Institute of Health**, *Senior Data Scientist.* Health data analysis, society's risk factors, python programming.
-Cooperation with Warsaw University ICM Team on pandemic Covid-19 prepardness using agent-based modelling predictions.
+**National Institute of Health**, *Senior Data Scientist.* Health data analysis, research on society's risk factors using Python and data frameworks.
+Cooperation with Warsaw University ICM Team on pandemic Covid-19 preparedness using agent-based modelling predictions.

 ### /architecture
 `2009-2021`